 - Formalized 12-step attendance and on-site 12-step meetings

-Castlewood’s Co-occurring Chemical Dependency (CD) Track is meant to assist clients who have completed an Inpatient or Residential CD program continue their recover process.
+Castlewood’s Co-occurring Chemical Dependency (CD) Track is meant to assist clients who have completed an Inpatient or Residential CD program in continuing their recovery process.
 It is also designed to assist clients in beginning the 12-step process, identifying co-occurring addictions, and identifying needs for further CD treatment upon discharge from Castlewood.

 How Our Co-occurring Track Works at Castlewood